 2. A real meta description

-120–160 characters that sell the click.
-Describe who you are and what's on the page.
-BioWise auto-generates this from your profile, but you can edit it.
+120 to 160 characters that sell the click.
+Describe who you are and what is on the page.
+BioWise auto-generates this from your profile, and you can edit it.

 3. A custom URL

 biowise.cc/yourname ranks better than biowise.cc/user_98234.
-Choose a username that matches your brand.
+Pick a username that matches your brand.

 4. Add structured data

-Person schema (JSON-LD) tells Google who this page represents, which can trigger a rich result.
+Person schema (JSON-LD) tells Google who the page represents, which can trigger a rich result.
 BioWise adds this automatically.

 5. External backlinks

 Link to your bio page from your Twitter, your Instagram, your podcast description, your newsletter footer.
-Every link is a tiny SEO vote.
+Every link is a small SEO vote.
 Consistency beats volume.

 6. Fresh content signals

 Google notices pages that change.
-If your bio page updates every week with new links, it's treated as more authoritative than one that hasn't moved in a year.
+A bio page that updates every week with new links is treated as more authoritative than one that has not moved in a year.

 7. Fast mobile performance

 Core Web Vitals are ranking factors.
-A slow bio page won't rank, full stop.
+A slow bio page will not rank, full stop.
 Pick a tool that passes mobile speed tests out of the box.

 8. HTTPS and a clean URL structure

 Non-negotiable in 2026.
-If your bio link is on HTTP or has weird redirect chains, Google won't trust it.
+If your bio link runs on HTTP or has weird redirect chains, Google will not trust it.

 What you can realistically rank for

-- Category keywords — rarely.
-That's what your main site is for.
+- Category keywords.
+Rarely.
+That is what your main site is for.

-Ranking for your name alone is enormously valuable — it captures every "who is this creator" search that converts into a follower or customer.
+Ranking for your name alone is worth doing.
+It catches every "who is this creator" search that turns into a follower or customer.

 Want a bio page that ships with SEO baked in?
 BioWise auto-generates clean titles, meta tags, and schema for every page.
 Related: mobile-first bio page design.